Unipotent linear suspensions of free groups: Piecewise trivial suspensions

-\end{proof} It is worth noting that if we drop the requirement that the images of edge groups of $\bbX$ are surjective onto cylinder groups, then the action of $G\semidirect\alpha\bk t$ on the tree $T$ will no longer be acylindrical.
-Theorem \ref{thm;unipotent-linear-gdt} immediately implies the following.
+\end{proof} It is worth noting that if we drop the requirement, in the fiber, that the images of edge groups of $\bbX$ are surjective onto black vertex groups, then the action of $G\semidirect\alpha\bk t$ on the tree $T$ will no longer be acylindrical.
+Theorem \ref{thm;unipotent-linear-gdt} now immediately implies the following.

-\begin{prop} Let $F$ be a free group, $\alpha$ be a linearly growing unipotent polynomially, and $\calE$ the class of $\alpha$-non-growing subgroups of $F$.
-If $T$ is the tree of cylinders for abelian splittings of $F$ relative to $\calE$ then $\Gamma= F\semidirect \alpha \bk t$ is a piecewise trivial suspension. \end{prop}
+\begin{prop} Let $F$ be a free group, $\alpha$ be a linearly growing unipotent automorphism, and $\calE$ the class of $\alpha$-non-growing subgroups of $F$.
+If $T$ is the tree of cylinders for abelian splittings of $F$ relative to $\calE$ then $\Gamma= F\semidirect \alpha \bk t$ is a globally fibered piecewise trivial suspension over $T$, as a $\Gamma$-tree. \end{prop}